 Phone: +1-(250) 995-8755

 Victoria became a Branch of the forerunner Canadian Institute of International Affairs (CIIA) in 1936.
-In 2016, with over 250 members, it became the second most active CIC branch, next to Ottawa.
+In 2017, with 240 members, it remains the second most active CIC branch, next to Ottawa.

 Victoria is the centre of the Capital Regional District’s 386,000 inhabitants.
 No longer the sleepy ‘Tudor’ coastal town of years ago, it is a vibrant community blessed with marvellous weather.
 The capital of British Columbia, Victoria is also home to academia (two universities and a large community college), manufacturing (ship and aircraft building and repair), research and development, global business, and home of the Royal Canadian Navy’s Pacific Fleet.
 A significant percentage of the region’s population have government, diplomatic, military, business, and academia backgrounds.
 Bordering on the large maritime domain of the Indo-Pacific region, it is not surprising that there is a great interest in international affairs.

 Victoria Branch events include top quality speakers at monthly luncheons which are held at the Union Club of BC.
 Topics this past year have included: “What’s goin’ on? – US Foreign Policy” by Harvey Rishikof (US National Security expert); “Global Strategic Security and Equality of Opportunity” by Hugh Segal (Head of Massey College, University of Toronto); and “Cuba – what to expect next” by Yves Gagnon (former Canadian Ambassador to Cuba).